mkarabashev/react-scroll-background/README.md

 ### Transition Props/Options

-> height - scroll space of the transition
+> height - scroll space of the transition; optional, default is 0

 > from - starting color

 > to - target color

-> position - determines the part of the screen the transition element would have to pass through before the transition begins, default is 0.5 or the middle of the screen (min: 0, max: 1)
+> position - determines the part of the screen the transition element would have to pass through before the transition begins; optional, default is 0.5 or the middle of the screen (min: 0, max: 1)